Frequently Asked Questions - Farmers Against Hunger

 A: Gleaning is the act of collecting surplus crops from farm fields after the commercial harvesting process.

 Q: How can I participate in volunteer gleanings?

 A: There are three ways to stay connected with our volunteer gleaning opportunities 1) You can register to receive email notices when gleanings become available.
-As farms let us know what crops are available, we post notices to recruit volunteers.
+As farms let us know what crops are available, we send emails and post notices to recruit volunteers.
 2) You can like us on Facebook: NJ Farmers Against Hunger 3) You can request to schedule a gleaning for a group of ten or more people.
-First, fill out the request form.
-You will be contacted within one week of submitting this request.
+Click on the Volunteer to Glean tab in the menu for more information.

 Q: How far in advance can gleanings be scheduled?

 A: This is quite variable, and depends on the crop being harvested, the farm location, the weather, and the group size.
 Generally, fall gleanings are easier to schedule in advance at apple orchards, because we can predict that there will be apples on the ground for us to harvest.
 Some farms have corn starting in June or July for us to harvest, but we may not know until a week in advance when exactly we will be allowed on the farm to harvest.
 Please feel free to submit your request and we will do our best to schedule "tentative" gleanings as far in advance as we can.

 Q: How many people can attend a gleaning?

 A: Most farms can accommodate 10-20 volunteers.
 Sometimes we only need a few volunteers, and sometimes groups can be larger.
 This depends on the size of the farm and crop availability.

 Q: Can children attend gleanings and packing events?